 Next, tear your paper out from under the nails.
 You may need to used needle-nose pliers or tweezers to get some of the smaller pieces out.
 (My son helped me do this part. 🙂 )

-STEP 3: STRING
+STEP 3: FILL IN NAILS WITH STRING

 Then, keeping the string taught, lace all the way around the edge of the image.
 I like to wrap a full circle around every third or fourth nail to help keep the string in place.

 String from one nail on one side to another nail on the opposite side until the inside is covered.
 I chose to do my stem first and then go back and fill in each leaf.

 When you’re done lacing the string, tie off your string on a nail and then cut the end at about 1/2″ and just push it underneath some of the string to hide it.

-And don’t forget to click below to sign up for our newsletter and get my 8 free printable templates!
-See you Friday with my favorites from the week. 🙂
+And don’t forget to click below to sign up for our newsletter and get my 8 easy string art patterns for FREE to help you with your string art project!